ULL-prompt-engineering/langchain-mini/docs/chat.md

 # Tracing a Chat

 ```
 ➜  langchain-mini git:(main) ✗ node index.mjs
 How can I help?
-Name of the current president of Spain
+Name of the current president of Poland
 Answer the following questions as best you can.
 You have access to the following tools:

 search: A search engine.
 Useful for when you need to answer questions about current events.
 Input should be a search query.